robinhood/faust/docs/userguide/streams.rst

 The acknowledgment signifies that the event processing is complete and should not happen again.

-An event automatically acknowledged when:
+An event is automatically acknowledged when:

 - The agent stream advances to a new event (``Stream.__anext__``)
 - An exception occurs in the agent during event processing.